luyadev/luya.io/docs/guide/ngrest/api.md

 ## Filtering

-Sometimes you need to have additional filtering methods for a given API requests, therefore `yii\data\DataFilter` is ussed.
+Sometimes you need to have additional filtering methods for a given API requests, therefore <class name="yii\data\DataFilter" /> is ussed.
 Assuming you'd like filter row for a given where condition, like groups you have to create a Filtering Model and declare the filter model in the API.

 Define the filter model: